julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-to-grow-indoors.md

 title: "Witchy Plants to Grow Indoors"

 excerpt: "Create an indoor witch’s garden with powerful plants like rosemary, mugwort, lavender, and rue.
 Learn which herbs and houseplants are both magical and practical for your sacred space."
 description: "Step into the world of indoor witchy gardening.
-Learn which herbs and houseplants—like rosemary, mugwort, lavender, and rue—support magic, protection, and spellwork in your home."
+Learn which herbs and houseplants like rosemary, mugwort, lavender, and rue—support magic, protection, and spellwork in your home."
 categories:
   - herbal-magic
   - witchcraft-ritual